FFMPEG

 premature optimization

 FFMPEG is a multitool for media and metadata.
-It is handy for video, or extracting audio from video, or whatever other permutation of these ingredients we might wish.
+It is handy for video, extracting audio from video, or whatever other permutation of these ingredients we might wish.

 1 Documentation